10 Things You Should Know When Meeting Hungarians

 Apparently, according to tradition, Hungarians never say cheers with their beer glasses.
-In 1848 Hungary was defeated in war, against the Austrian Habsburgs.
+In 1848 Hungary suffered a defeat in war, against the Austrian Habsburgs.
 The Austrians celebrated by clinking glasses of beer, meaning Hungarians vowed not to clink for 150 years.
 It is now 170 years later and according to what I read Hungarians are still doing this.

 However, based on my experience, this is not true.
 All the Hungarians I have met happily clink beer glasses (and any other glasses of drink).
-I think at least some Hungarians have moved on.
+Some Hungarians have moved on!
 To be safe, let the Hungarian company you are with take the lead.

-Hungarians are proud of Hungarian food as well as their alcohol.
+Hungarians are proud of Hungarian food as well as alcohol.

 If you are invited over for lunch you can typically expect the following: